Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 Commodore Vic-20

-Vic-20.
-Pacman in 5k anyone?The memory is somewhat limited (5K) and software comes in slowly via a tape drive but this engaging little micro does a lot with a little.
-Released in 1980 and sporting at its heart the ubiquitous 6502 CPU the Vic-20 was famous for being the first home computer with colour and sound.
+The memory is somewhat limited (5 Kilobytes all up, 3.5K usable) and software comes in slowly via a tape drive but this engaging little micro does a lot with a little.
+Announced in 1980 and sporting at its heart the ubiquitous 6502 CPU the VIC-20 was famous for being amongst the first home computers with colour and sound.

-Despite wild enthusiasm from the computer press the Vic-20 was never meant to taken seriously.
+Despite wild enthusiasm from the computer press the VIC-20 was never meant to be taken seriously.
 Its main purpose in life was to show off its fancy Video Interface Chip (VIC) but if it could educate and entertain at the same time (as well as make some money for Commodore owner Jack Tramiel) then even better.

 Another classic member of the pack.